AdrianMartinezCodes/GameProject/README.md

 # Null Exempt
 Objective: Explore

 Escape plan: none

 Breach: Immenent

 ## Purpose
 Purpose of this game is to practice my programming skills.
 It uses the LibGDX library(OpenGL)for GUI support.
 However, everything else will be coded by me.
+Code can be found within ```/core/src```

 Currently working on player/mob animation.
 Next: Controlling the character and random walks for mobs